 Divide the meat into 16 sections.
 Mold each section of meat around a bamboo skewer, making it a few inches long and about 1 inch (2.5 cm) thick.
 You'll fit 2 sections of meat per skewer, about 1-2 inches apart.

-Preheat the grill to medium-high heat and oil the grates lightly.
+Preheat the grill (or a grill pan on the stove) to medium-high heat and oil the grates lightly.
 Place the skewers on the grill and cook for 3 minutes.
 Flip and cook for 3-5 more minutes, to desired level of doneness.
 Time on the second side will be about 2 minutes for medium rare, 3 minutes for medium, 4 minutes for medium-well and 5 minutes for well done.